-Area 1: Core Courses (6 credits) - Choose one: ITSF 4090 (Issues and Institutions in International Educational Development) or ITSF 4091 (Comparative Education) - ITSF Research Methods Course Area 2: Concentration (at least 12 credits) Courses counting towards the concentration must be faculty advisor- approved. • Students considering a change in concentration must discuss the change with the faculty advisor.
-Area 3: Transcultural/Area Studies (at least 8 credits) • Courses must come from at least two of the following categories: topics, research methods, professional skills, internship/practicum.
+Area 1: Core Courses (12 credits) - ITSF 4580 International Comparative Education & Development Studies (Part 1) - ITSF 4581 International Comparative Education & Development Studies (Part 2) - Two Research Methods Courses (Not Limited to ITS Methods Classes) Area 2: Cluster-related courses (at least 9 credits) - Courses counting towards the cluster must be faculty advisor- approved. - Students considering a change in cluster must discuss the change with the faculty advisor.
+Area 3: Transcultural/Area Studies (at least 5 credits) • Courses must come from at least two of the following categories: topics, research methods, professional skills, internship/practicum.
 Area 4: TC Electives (at least 6 credits) - To fulfill the TC breadth requirement, M.A. students must take at 6 points of courses that are at TC but outside of the International and Comparative Education program. - Courses offered by other programs within the ITS department (anthropology) can also count as TC breadth electives if they are outside of the student's concentration.
-1. Integrative Project (IP) - Completion of an IP is required for the M.A. degree.
+Integrative Project (IP) - Completion of an IP is required for the M.A. degree.
 Please see the Guidelines for Master's Integrative Project (IP) in the handbook. - Students should consult with the faculty advisor about the IP at least one semester before the intended graduation date.
-After the IP topic has been approved, the IP Advisors are available to guide students through the completion of the IP. - Students who are working on the IP but are not registered for any other classes may register for IND 4000 (Masters Candidate). - 1.
+After the IP topic has been approved, the IP Advisors are available to guide students through the completion of the IP. - Students who are working on the IP but are not registered for any other classes may register for IND 4000 (Masters Candidate).
 Graduation - Full-time students can complete the M.A. degree within one academic year (fall semester, spring semester, and summer session). - In order to graduate, students need to review their coursework on Degree Audit (accessed through myTC portal) and have it approved by their faculty advisor.
 Once the IP is completed, the student's faculty advisor must approve it through Degree Audit.
 Students may contact the Registrar for specific deadlines.
 Students must submit a soft and hard copy of the IP to be filed in the International and Comparative Education Program office (374 GDH).
 Students will complete a release form indicating whether or not they grant permission for the IP to be viewed by other students.
 For more information, review the full International and Comparative Education Student Handbook here.
-Master of Education Comparative and International Education Master of Education Points/Credits: 60 Entry Terms: Fall Only Degree Requirements Description of the Master of Education (Ed.M.)
-Program Requirements 23 International Educational Development (IED - code: INTL) Comparative and International Education (CIE - code: COMP) Check the Course Planning sheet in the Student Handbook for the most recent degree requirements.
-1. Coursework (at least 60 graduate level credits, including up to 30 transferred credits).
+Master of Education Comparative and International Education Master of Education Points/Credits: 60 Entry Terms: Fall Only Degree Requirements Comparative and International Education (CIE - code: COMP) Check the Course Planning sheet in the Student Handbook for the most recent degree requirements.
+Coursework (at least 60 graduate level credits, including up to 30 transferred credits).
 Ed.M. coursework falls into four broad areas:

-Area 1: Core Courses (9 credits) - Choose one: ITSF 4090 (Issues and Institutions in International Educational Development) or ITSF 4091 (Comparative Education) - ITSF Research Methods Course - One other advisor-approved ITSF course Area 2: Concentration (at least 18 credits) - Courses counting towards the concentration must be faculty advisor- approved. - Students considering a change in concentration must discuss the change with the faculty advisor. - In some cases, transferred credits may be applied in this area.
-Area 3: Transcultural/Area Studies (at least 18 credits) - Courses must come from at least three of the following categories: topics, research methods, professional skills, internship/practicum. - Transferred credits may be applied in this area.
+Area 1: Core Courses (12 credits) - ITSF 4580 International Comparative Education & Development Studies (Part 1) - ITSF 4581 International Comparative Education & Development Studies (Part 2) - Two Research Methods Courses (Not Limited to ITS Methods Classes) Area 2: Cluster-related courses (at least 18 credits) • Courses counting towards the cluster must be faculty advisor- approved. - Students considering a change in cluster must discuss the change with the faculty advisor. - In some cases, transferred credits may be applied in this area.
+Area 3: Transcultural/Area Studies (at least 15 credits) - Courses must come from at least three of the following categories: topics, research methods, professional skills, internship/practicum. - Transferred credits may be applied in this area.